michhar/maskrcnn-python-app/README.md

-# Detecting Car Damage with Instance Segmentation
+# MaskRCNN Instance Segmentation Python App

 ![](./Assets/detected_ep50.png)

 A MaskRCNN algorithm is used to detect the car damage (output of the model is class, bounding box and mask).

 ## Getting started